Connecticut DSLR & Mirrorless System Photography Workshops

 PHOTOGRAPHY CLASSES | GIFT CERTIFICATES

 For real!
 Yes, I've been doing this for years and it's exceptionally popular.
 I've had people gift my classes a retirement gifts, graduations, birthdays, anniversaries, and of course the Holiday season.
-If you'd love to Gift a friend or loved one a photography class, all you need to do is Contact me and we can go over the details to determine which class or length of time works the best.
+If you'd love to Gift a friend or loved one a photography class, please Contact me and we can go over the details to determine which class or length of time works the best.
+I encourage you to reach out to me beforehand to be 100% certain that I am offering the experience your recipient will be able to use.
+My workshops cover only what I have described in detail on this page.

 So this is how we handle the workshop Gift cards.
 Let me know via the contact form which workshop you would like to gift and I'll email an invoice to you for the amount needed.
 Once payment is verified, I'll send you a Gift Card via USPS with my business card inside.
 I will partially fill out the card and verify the workshop details, and the amount of allotted time.
 (I'll work out the time and date for the workshop with the person you are gifting) Whomever is gifting the workshops can finish filling out the personal details on the inside of the card as you like.